 How can sound waves put out a fire?

 Above all, sound waves have the ability to manipulate both oxygen and burning material.
 If these two gets separated, the fire dies away.
+In other words, a sound wave is a type of pressure wave.
+Pressure wave will remove oxygen from air molecules.
+Given that oxygen is the main fuel for the fire, this will allow you to eliminate it.
 Surely the study behind the invention went through a few 'failed frequencies'.
 By testing out different frequencies, Tran and Robertson founnd out that high-pitched tones were ineffective on flames.
 They came to the realization that it is all about low-frequency bass sounds between 30 and 60 Hz.
 Therefore, deep bass tunes of hip hop, dub, dubstep, d&b, trap or grime would also work on flames.

 [Image Source: George Manson University]